junh1024/junh1024-Documents/Music/Mixing Notes/Trance Mixes Mixing Notes.md

 https://www.discogs.com/master/3229-Chicane-Featuring-Bryan-Adams-Dont-Give-Up

-Paul van Dyk is a (German DJ & producer).
+Paul van Dyk is a German DJ & producer.
 The vocals featured in the track are Norwegian.

-The lyric "Jeg har ingenting, men jeg har alt når jeg har deg" translates to "I have nothing, but I have everything when I have you."
-The Cirrus remix is highly acclaimed and was featured in Need for Speed Underground 2
+The lyric "Jeg har ingenting, men jeg har alt når jeg har deg" means "I have nothing, but I have everything when I have you."

+The Cirrus remix is highly acclaimed and was featured in Need for Speed Underground 2.

 https://www.discogs.com/master/25887-Paul-van-Dyk-Feat-Hemstock-Jennings-Nothing-But-You

-Darude is a (Finnish DJ & producer).
+Darude is a Finnish DJ & producer.
 "Feel the Beat" shares many musical similarities with his previous hit single "Sandstorm", and is 1 semitone lower in key.
-Although 1 internet user remarked that it sounds like "Feel the Meat"
+Although one internet user remarked that it sounds like "Feel The Meat"

 https://www.discogs.com/master/132125-Darude-Feel-The-Beat
 https://en.wikipedia.org/wiki/Feel_the_Beat_(Darude_song)